-U.S. fuel demand fell in February to the lowest level for the month in 16 years as cold weather curbed driving more than it increased heating demand, the American Petroleum Institute said.
-Exports climbed.
+U.S. fuel consumption in July reached the highest level for the month in three years, the American Petroleum Institute said.

 The U.S. oil industry, riding a domestic energy boom, is preparing to challenge restrictions on crude exports, possibly by arguing that limits designed to keep petroleum in America may violate international trade rules.